kyo9ls/learngit/readme.txt

-myerp is an erp system for a company
+Git is a distributed version control system.
+Git is free software.